Pyramid Head Slashes in the 'Silent Hill: Revelation 3D' Motion Poster

 It's Halloween season, but the timely sequel and video game adaptation Silent Hill: Revelation 3D just doesn't have our attention.
 From a strange psychological plot device to the seemingly sloppy adaptation of the video game series, it just feels like the sequel has been phoned it to reel in horror fans, and deliver a commercial for the theme park attraction.
 However, we like the idea of motion posters to mix up the normal print campaign that hits the web, and a new one has just surfaced featuring the return of Pyramid Head. he stumbles and slashes with a nice blood splatter at the end, but we're still not excited about the movie at all.

-Here's the new poster for Michael Bassett's Silent Hill: Revelation 3D from Yahoo:
+Here's a set of fan made posters for Michael Bassett's Silent Hill: Revelation 3D from YouTube:

 For years, Heather Mason (Adelaide Clemens) and her father have been on the run, always one step ahead of dangerous forces that she doesn’t fully understand.
 Now on the eve of her 18th birthday, plagued by terrifying nightmares and the disappearance of her father, Heather discovers she's not who she thinks she is.
 The revelation leads her deeper into a demonic world that threatens to trap her in Silent Hill forever.
 J. Michael Bassett (of Solomon Kane) wrote and is directing Silent Hill: Revelation 3D which also stars Sean Bean, Radha Mitchell, Carrie-Anne Moss and more.
 The film arrives near Halloween on October 26th.

 Actually, from what we've seen so far this seems like a pretty faithful adaptation of Silent Hill 3.

 Minus pyramid head who serves no purpose in this film, much like the first film.
 Then again I am a rabid Silent Hill 2 fanboy.